-Why: Similar to painting wood furniture or floors, you’ll have the option of staining or painting wood siding that is damaged due to element exposure.
-This process may help defend wood siding against sun or humidity.
+Why: Similar to painting wood furniture or floors, wood siding that is damaged due to element exposure can be painted or stained.
+This process may help defend wood siding against sun, humidity, pollen, mold, and other environmental elements like insects.
 The cost might increase if the wood has holes or other issues, but the painting process should help protect your home’s exterior from needing more repairs later on.

-Tips on How to Pay for Painting Costs
+Tips on How to Pay for the Cost of Painting Your House

-Because painting supplies and labor costs can vary so much, it can be difficult to know your final total until you research supplies and professionals in your area.
+Because painting supplies and labor costs are often different depending on regional aspects and the large variety of substrates, it can be difficult to know your final cost of painting your house until you research supplies and professionals in your area.
 In the meantime, you can check out this paint cost calculator for an idea of how much you may spend to paint the inside or outside of your home.

-If you don’t have the free cash to pay for the costs of painting, it’s preferable to find ways to save up for your project.
+The cost to paint a house is dependent upon the size and texture of the surface area, the kind of paint used, and whether you hire a professional or tackle the painting yourself.
+If you don’t have the available cash to pay for the costs of painting, it’s often preferable to find ways to save up for your project.

-As an alternative, you can consider applying for a SoFi personal loan to help with home improvement projects.
-Unsecured personal loans can be used for a variety of purposes, and can go a long way to help making your home improvement dreams a reality..
+As an alternative, you can consider applying for a SoFi Personal Loan to help with home improvement projects.
+Unsecured personal loans can be used for a variety of purposes and can go a long way to help making your home improvement ideas a reality.

-With a quick online application process and lower rates than most credit cards, SoFi personal loans can help you make your house a dream home.
-You can check your rate in just two minutes.
+With a quick online application process and lower rates than most credit cards, SoFi Personal Loans can help you transform your house into a dream home.
+Check your rate in just two minutes.